alankar23/alankar23.github.io/etcd-backup.md

 ## How to Back Up etcd

-### Our Cluster Etcd Information
+### Cluster etcd Information

-Well need etcd version and certificates  for this.
+To back up etcd, you’ll need the etcd version and the necessary certificates.
+Start by retrieving the details of your etcd pod:
 ```
 $ kubectl describe pods -n kube-system etcd-k8s-master